-- 1. The transferor of a receivable represents, as at the time of the transfer, that: - (a) The transferor has the right to transfer the receivable; - (b) The transferor has not previously transferred the receivable to another transferee; and - (c) The debtor does not and will not have any defences or rights of set-off. - 2.
+1. The transferor of a receivable represents, as at the time of entry into the conclusion of thetransfer agreement, that:

+- (a) The transferor has andor will have the right to transfer the receivable; - (b) The transferor has not previously transferred the receivable to another transferee; and - (c) The debtor does not and will not have any defences or rights of set-off. - 2.
 The transferor does not represent that the debtor has, or will have, the ability to pay.